sitebay/docs/articles/guides/common-problems/2/index.md

 \#\# Tips for Success
 - **Keep It Updated**: WordPress and plugins release updates for a reason.
 Keep everything up to date to ensure your site is secure and running smoothly.
-- **Back It Up**: Use Site Bay’s Time Machine to back up your site regularly.
+- **Back It Up**: Use SiteBay’s Time Machine to back up your site regularly.
 It’s a lifesaver if you run into any issues.
 - **Stay Secure**: Choose strong passwords, keep your themes and plugins updated, and consider additional security plugins.
 - **SEO Is Key**: Optimize your site for search engines to help people find your content.
 WordPress SEO plugins can guide you through the process.

 \#\# Need Help?

 Got stuck?
 No problem.
-Site Bay’s support team is here to help you through any hiccups you might encounter.
+SiteBay’s support team is here to help you through any hiccups you might encounter.
 Email us at support@sitebay.org or check out the WordPress community forums for advice from fellow users.

 Remember, every great site started somewhere.
 With a bit of patience and creativity, your WordPress site will grow into something you’re proud of.
-Welcome to Site Bay – let’s build something amazing together!
+Welcome to SiteBay – let’s build something amazing together!